DeterminateSystems/riff/CONTRIBUTING.md

     + Have no complex conflicts with in-flight high priority work

 The maintainers of this project use a separate issue tracker for some internal tasks.
-You may see responses to some issues from the `linear-app` Github bot.
 Unfortunately, the contents of this tracker is not publicly visible as it may contain sensitive or confidential data.
 Our maintainers will endeavor to ensure you are not 'left out' of the discussion about your contributions.